 Graduates will staff the new $150 million Live!
 Casino.
 There will be 500 permanent new jobs for locals.
 More than 100 of those positions are for table games dealers.

-The school is meant to train qualified applicants with the necessary skills needed in the gaming industry and provide the opportunity to interview for a dealer position at Live!
+The school is meant to train qualified applicants in the necessary skills needed in the gaming industry and provide the opportunity to interview for a dealer position at Live!
 Casino.

 Work on Live! in Philly continues